kristoiv/rsa/README.md

-# RSA algo for learning purposes
+# RSA algo

-## ABSTRACT
-This was a weekend project I did to learn about Cryptographic consepts.
+This was a weekend project I did to learn about Cryptographic concepts.
+So it was solely implemented for learning purposes.